Top of the page

 Iritis is an inflammation of the coloured part of the eye.
 This part of the eye is called the iris.
 Iritis can cause redness and pain.
 It can make your eyes more sensitive to light.
-And it may make your pupils different sizes.
+And it may make your pupil very small.

 Iritis is most often treated with prescription eyedrops.
 Treatment can usually prevent long-term problems with vision.
-Iritis usually lasts 6 to 8 weeks.
-You will need follow-up care with an eye doctor (ophthalmologist).
+Iritis can keep coming back, so you will need follow-up care with an eye doctor (ophthalmologist).

 Anterior uveitis (say "you-vee-EYE-tus") and iridocyclitis (say "eer-ih-doh-suh-KLY-tus") are other terms used to refer to this problem.